Columbia Back Beauty Long Sport Review

 Cons: Only one pocket, not the most flattering

 Our Analysis and Test Results

 With ultralight athletic wear on the popular rise, these shorts are unabashedly practical.
 As far as we know, this model only comes in one color, though that could certainly change.
-Lightweight and seemingly basic, all the perks reside entirely in the material itself: a double woven elastane and polyester blend designed with Columbia's Omni-Shield repellency and Omni-Shade technology.
+Lightweight and seemingly basic, all the perks reside entirely in the material itself: a double-woven elastane and polyester blend designed with Columbia's Omni-Shield repellency and Omni-Shade technology.
 Beneficial on overgrown trails and even on cold days, the length of the shorts is also one of its best features.
-The main drawback, depending on who you ask, is they only have one pocket.
+The main drawback, depending on who you ask, is that they only have one pocket.
 The Back Beauty is almost too minimal for the casual hiker.

 Comfort and Mobility

 The Back Beauty scored high in comfort and mobility due to the very nature of its stretchy material and straight cut.
 Much like leggings, the mid-rise waistband is easy to slip on.
 The lack of buttons or a zipper adds to its comfort, particularly when wearing a backpack.
 We never found ourselves adjusting the shorts to high-step or to simply keep them on our hips after a long day.

 The only annoyances are the seams on the inside of the hemline, which are mildly abrasive to the top of the thighs when going up inclines.
 It's a small nitpick, but we did notice it.
 But, the overall comfort is one of the best as compared to the others.
 The fit runs slightly small around our hips, which makes the overall proportions a little odd.
 Mobility wise, the shorts move with the body, and the length does not obstruct our stride.
 Rather, the length offers much-appreciated protection from the sun and any overgrown flora.